IamGideonIdoko/traccil-be/README.md

    This will regenerate TypeScript types for the GraphQL resolvers.

-5. Tests and linting checks run before any change is committed.
+6. Tests and linting checks run before any change is committed.
 Kindly ensure you follow the defined rules and properly write tests for all your contributions.

-6. Do not alter any configuration files without contacting team members.
+7. Do not alter any configuration files without contacting team members.

-7. Do not install or manage any dependency with `npm` use `yarn` instead.
+8. Do not install or manage any dependency with `npm` use `yarn` instead.

-8. Write meaningful commit messages.
+9. Write meaningful commit messages.

-9. Do not push changes directly to the master branch.
-Push to remote branch of your local branch instead.
+10. Do not push changes directly to the master branch.
+Push to the remote branch of your local branch instead.

+11. You can get GraphQL schema hints from the generated GraphQL schema located at `prisma/graphql/schema.graphql`.

+12. You can get Joi schema hints from the generated Joi schemas located at `prisma/joi/schemas`

 ## Useful Tips

-- Install the Prisma, GraphQL, and ESLint extension to help with syntax highlighting and more.
+- Install the Prisma, GraphQL, and ESLint extensions to help with syntax highlighting and more.

 ~ Enjoy 😊